ajschumacher/rogs_on_rails/README.md

 # Setting up rogs_on_rails

 This is how I made this thing, which is different from how to run it starting from the current state of the repo.
 These are my notes on starting from scratch to get a minimal Ruby on Rails app on Heroku with PostgreSQL, using my Mac.
+I'm mostly following the example of [Heroku's documenation](https://devcenter.heroku.com/articles/getting-started-with-rails4).

 * Installing Postgres on my Mac.
 (I looked at these [very detailed directions](https://www.codefellows.org/blog/three-battle-tested-ways-to-install-postgresql) but already had much of it done, so my steps are shorter.)